ualib/agda-algebras/computation.rst

     -- END
   end propext

-That is, when two propositions imply one another, we consider them the same.
-This is consistent with set-theoretic interpretations in which any element ``a: Prop`` is either empty or a singleton.
-The axiom also has the effect that equivalent propositions can be substituted for one another in any context:
+This principle is consistent with set-theoretic interpretations in which an element ``a: Prop`` is either empty or a singleton.
+The axiom also has the consequence that equivalent propositions can be substituted for one another in every context.

 ::